imaoca/robust/challenger.md

 We have prepared a remote server that causes a pseudo failure on LAN.
 Nodes are constructed by two Raspberry Pi-2.
 You can participate in the contest by logging in with SSH etc.
-The following languages ​​are usable to implement the protocol.
+The following languages are usable to implement the protocol.

 - gcc version 8.3.0(Raspbian 8.3.0-6+rpi1)
 - go version go1.15.3 linux/arm